-Book a free “Discovery Session” with me if you’d like to talk about how we might work together.
-I offer sessions in English, Spanish, and Spanglish.
+Book a Discovery Session with me at no cost if you’d like to talk about how we might work together.
+I offer online and in-person sessions in English, Spanish, and Spanglish.

 Background & Recent Training

 In addition to being a coach and meditation teacher, I hold a Ph.D. in cultural studies, film, and media from Duke University, an M.A. in Latin American literature from Columbia University, and a B.A. in creative writing and philosophy from the University of Southern California, where I took courses in neuroscience, psychology, paraprofessional counseling (through the USC School of Social Work), and philosophy of mind, and volunteered as an art therapist at a Los Angeles County Community Counseling Services halfway house.
 More recently, I’ve worked as a creative consultant and have over fifteen years of experience teaching undergraduate university classes and independent workshops in film production and editing, animation, rhetoric, languages, and creative processes.

 - BodyMind Mastery: Cultivating a Dynamically Co-Creative Relationship with Your Innate Healing Intelligence, Harry Pickens